-'I've got a nice place here,' he said, his eyes flashing about restlessly.
+"I've got a nice place here," he said, his eyes flashing about restlessly.

-Turning me around by one arm, he moved a broad flat hand along the front vista, including in its sweep a sunken Italian garden, a half acre of deep, pungent roses, and a snub-nosed motor-boat that bumped the tide offshore.
+Turning me around with one arm he moved a broad flat hand along the front vista, including in its sweep a sunken Italian garden, a half acre of deep pungent roses and a snub-nosed motorboat that bumped the tide off shore.